eh3rrera/ocpj8-notes/03-Generics-and-Collections/4-Collections-Streams-and-Filters.md

 ````
 `Stream.of()` will create a stream from object references.

-Besides regular object streams, Java 8 brings special kinds of streams for working with the primitive data types, sucha as *IntStream*, *LongStream* and *DoubleStream*.
+Besides regular object streams, Java 8 brings special kinds of streams for working with the primitive data types, such as *IntStream*, *LongStream* and *DoubleStream*.

 *IntStreams* for example, can replace the regular for loop using `IntStream.range()`:
 ````java